Observed Drives

 video on DVD is also available to complement the book.

-The books and video are available from the Members' Shop.
+The books and video are usually available from the Group Shop at monthly meetings.

 For a bit of fun try some of our quizzes.